ondrovic/survey-test-form/README.md

 ### Common Issues

-1. **Firebase Connection Failed**
+1. **Supabase Connection Failed**

    - **Local Development**: Verify your `.env.local` file is properly configured
    - **Production**: Verify your GitHub secrets are correctly set
-   - Check that Firestore database is set up and accessible
+   - Check that Supabase database is set up and accessible
    - Ensure environment variables are correctly set for your environment

 2. **Build Errors**